 Our pets nutrition should be a priority.
-For years we have trusted and believed in food brands that have betrayed and put at risk the health of our pets.
-We keep hearing recalls of dog’s food.
+For years we have trusted and believed in food brands that we are now learning have put at risk the health of our pets.
+We keep hearing about dog food recalls.
 Why?
 The dog food industry is not very regulated as it should be and there are loopholes where big companies can take advantage of their users.
 Dogs and cats do not have a voice to tell us what is best for them.
 A product will be highly marketed towards humans but often ignore the reason of their existence: a balanced dog food diet.

 What are the top reasons that I chose grain free food?

-Grain free dog food helps with their skin Allergies
+Grain free dog food helps with dog skin allergies

 One of the most common skin allergies on Pit Bulls are food allergies.
 If your dog presents symptoms like bumps or rash, itchy skin or red paws, your dog might have some sort of food allergy.
 Consult with your vet to determine if he or she has a grain allergy.

-Grain free food can improve your dog metabolism
+Grain free food can improve your dog’s metabolism

 Our Pit Bull dog has a sensitive stomach.
 Certain food will upset her tummy.
 Since we switched to a better quality grain free dog food brand she is doing great.
 No more loose stool and no more doggy farts!
 Oh, yes… She used to fart all the time.
 Not anymore!
 Soy, corn and other grains are hard to digest for dogs.
 Dogs are descents from wolfs and in the wild wolfs diet is based mostly on meat.
 So, it makes sense that a high protein diet is better for your dog.
 Corn and wheat were added to the dog kibble as fillers but it doesn’t do much for them.